 Where can I get a VPN service

-You can connect to any country available on the VPN service but for speed purposes it’s best to connect to a VPN server in the UK and while nearly every VPN provider offers UK connections just double check before signing up.
+You can connect to any country available on the VPN service but for speed purposes it’s best to connect to a VPN server in the UK.
+While nearly every VPN provider offers UK connections just double check before signing up by checking their “Servers”.

-If like most people you don’t have time to be researching VPN companies and just want to sign up then I’ve put a list of three tested and proven providers that we have not only reviewed but also made sure they are ideal for bypassing the EE content lock.
+If like most people you don’t have time to be researching VPN companies and just want to sign up then I’ve put a list of three tested and proven providers.
+We have not only reviewed these three but also made sure they are ideal for bypassing the EE content lock.

 A VPN service should cost around US$10 per month which is roughly £6.50 but can be as cheap as US$6.50 (around £4.50) if you take a yearly package.